-The second tranche included free foodgrain to stranded migrant workers for two months and credit to farmers, totalling Rs 3.10 lakh crore.
-Spending on agri infrastructure and other measures for agriculture and allied sectors in the third tranche totalled to Rs 1.5 lakh crore.
+The second tranche included free foodgrain to stranded migrant workers for two months and credit to farmers, totaling Rs 3.10 lakh crore.
+Spending on Agri infrastructure and other measures for agriculture and allied sectors in the third tranche totaled to Rs 1.5 lakh crore.

 The fourth and fifth tranches that dealt mostly with structural reforms including relaxation of foreign direct investment (FDI) limit in defence, privatisation of six more airports, and fully opening up coal mining to the private sector.

 As a result of all these measures, green shoots are visible in the economy, a fact acknowledged by both the Prime Minister and the Finance Minister, the release noted.